 Packing Accessories for Toiletries and Other Miscellaneous Items

 Clothes are only part of the battle when it comes to organizing and packing for travel.
-Here are some other tools to help you stay on top of your travel game.
+Here are some other best travel gear and tools to help you stay on top of your travel packing game.

-- They hang, so you can access and use your toiletries anywhere
+- It hangs, so you can access and use your toiletries anywhere

 - Made of water-resistant/waterproof material